The average press release gets ignored by 99% of journalists.

 The idea behind this media relations strategy is simple:

-For example, lots of bloggers have wondered: what’s the ideal article length for SEO?
+For example, many bloggers wonder: What’s the ideal article length for SEO?

 So Brian Dean commissioned a study to answer this question with data, earning hundreds of links in the process:

-For example, this blog used data from Forbes and BLS.gov to answer the question: how quickly do top musicians make average salaries?
-There is no original research; it’s just a synthesis of available data.
+For example, this blog used data from Forbes and BLS.gov to answer the question: How quickly do top musicians make average salaries?
+It does not use original research; it just synthesizes available data.

 The Best Angles to Take

-If you’re going to use this approach, think of what angles or story ideas you can use to promote your study.
+If you use this approach, think of what angles or story ideas you can use to promote your study.

-Certain story ideas tend to work better than others here.
+Certain story ideas work better than others here.

 Some common angles are: